 Take the weather forecast into consideration

 It can take just a minute or two to view the weather forecast for the coming week.
-If it is sweltering hot you probably aren’t going to want to be cooking a roast dinner for 2-3 hours.
-Take advantage of the nice weather with a barbeque or maybe a picnic style dinner.
-Something that takes a minimum amount of preparation and allows you to enjoy summer with your family.
+If it is sweltering hot you probably aren’t going to want to be cooking a slow cooker whole chicken for 5-6 hours.

 Create a bookmark folder

 If you have a night when you are low on inspiration this can be a Godsend.
-I personally categorise my bookmarks by breakfast, lunch and dinner.
+I personally categorise my bookmarks by breakfast, lunch, and dinner.
 Then within that into more concise categories.

 Prepare food after you shop

 When I come home from shopping I like to prepare lots of items.
-I will remove, and recycle, excess packaging.
-I get fruit and vegetables prepared and into their relevant homes.
-I freeze lots of fruits and vegetables for smoothies.
+I will remove, and recycle excess packaging.
+Then I get fruit and vegetables prepared and into their relevant homes.
+After this, I freeze lots of fruits and vegetables for smoothies.